Arcana:

 TOUCHING CERTAIN THINGS BY BEATRICE WOOD - DELUXE HAND COLORED SIGNED AND NUMBERED EDITION

 (WOOD, BEATRICE).
 Wood, Beatrice.
 Los Angeles: MGM Press, 1992.
 First Edition 1/99 Deluxe.
 4to.
 Tied Illustrated Wrappers.
 Illustrated Book.
 Fine.. np (24pp), 12 hand colored and 1 b&w illustration + hand colored cover.
 "Touching Certain Things" is a girlish memoir authored and illustrated in 1992 by the late, great "Mama of the Dadas", Beatrice Wood.
 Primarily renown for her ceramic sculpture, lusterware vessels, and dalliance with Marcel Duchamp, this gossamer bit of erotica recounts a youthful Ms. Wood and actress pal Helen Freeman's trip to Europe to hear Jiddu Krishnamurti speak, and the amorous hijinks that ensued.
 From the deluxe edition of ninety-nine copies only, it contains twelve illustrations by the author, each of which (and the front cover as well) has been hand colored by her in pencil.
 A brand new, pristine example of this rarity that has been SIGNED, NUMBERED AND DATED by Beatrice Wood in black ink at the rear colophon, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 0-9620574-5-2 Inventory Number: 017047

 $550.00